 DEWAR LOG CABIN

-Brown County settler Peter Dewar built this cabin around 1875, five miles south of its present site.
-The cabin faced destruction in the early 1930’s, but realizing that it represented part of Brown County’s heritage, Selma Steele bought the cabin, moved it and filled it with natural history displays.
+Brown County settler Peter Dewar built a log cabin around 1875, five miles south of its present site.
+The cabin faced destruction in the early 1930s, but realizing that it represented part of Brown County’s heritage, Selma Steele purchased and moved it, then filled it with natural history displays.

 During Selma’s lifetime, the cabin contained a collection of moths and butterflies.
 In 1934, she dedicated the “Trailside Museum” in memory of her brother Walter, an amateur naturalist.
-Today, it houses an interactive photo display of wildlife, a display box of bird nests and the like found around the property, and exhibits on pioneer life and log cabins.
+Today, though not currently open to the public, it houses wildlife displays as well as exhibits about pioneer life and log cabins.

-Selma Steele asked that her property remain ‘a tribute to natural beauty.’
+Selma asked that the property remain “a tribute to natural beauty.”
 In keeping with her wish, this 92-acre preserve was dedicated in 1990.
 The topography of the preserve varies enough to support different types of trees and plants.
 Deep ravines with seasonally flowing streams cut through soft bedrock.
 Rich undergrowth provides a wealth of wildflowers throughout the spring.

 Wildlife that call the preserve home include deer, squirrels, chipmunks, raptors, woodpeckers and other birds.
-Wildflowers enthusiasts should be sure to look for whorled pagonia orchids and shining clubmoss.
+The nature preserve and the adjoining area also is a major breeding ground for neotropical warblers.
+Wildflower enthusiasts should be sure to look for Yellow Ladies’ Slippers and Showy Orchis.